| Prepare Your Facility and Order Supplies|

 - Consider obtaining a product to reduce unhealthy barn odors.
 Several are available on the market, including some that can help you stretch your bedding budget by absorbing moisture.
 Odor-No-More is a proprietary blend for odor and moisture control that you sprinkle in your stalls to help absorb urine and stretch your bedding dollar.
 Bye Bye Odor is a natural microbial solution formulated to eliminate urine and manure odors.
 Stable Fresh is an all natural liquid formula containing bacteria that speeds the bio-degradation process while eliminating odors.

-All your planning and preparation will have made this time easier.
+All your barn management planning and preparation will have made this time easier.
 Hopefully, you'll enjoy winter as a time to hack your horse in snow or take photos of him playing in drifts.

 We suggest that you monitor local weather conditions closely for impending storms.
 When rough weather conditions are forecasted, fill your water containers and top off water buckets.
 Watch for storms that can affect hay, grain and shavings deliveries and stock up beforehand.